Gerard Lawler

 Career Info

-I am a PhD physicist currently working on the development of particle accelerator technology for medicine and other industrialization with a focus on miniaturization and cost reduction.
-In the past, I focused most on producing high brightness electron beams using high gradient accelerating cavities and high brightness cathodes enabled by cryogenic operation.
+I am a PhD physicist currently working on the development of compact particle accelerators.
+My primary expertise lies at the intersection of simulation, experimental physics, and hardware development.
+My primary interests are focused on miniaturization and cost reduction of particle accelerators and increasing their availabilty to academia and industry.
+I have extensive experience in the field including development of accelerators for application such as imaging and medicine.
+In the past, I focused most on producing high brightness electron beams using high gradient accelerating cavities and high brightness cathodes enabled by cryogenic operation but I have developed additional experience in cryogenics and THz technology.
 Below are several documents most relevent to give a picture of my interests and experience.

 Application Material